whileseated/Text-Block-Randomizer/README.md

 ## Project Overview

-This project creates a simple web page that automatically displays a randomly selected text block upon each reload or refresh.
-It combines HTML, JavaScript, and Python to achieve this functionality.
+Create a simple page that automatically displays a randomly selected text block upon each reload or refresh.

 ## File Structure